Liquitex is probably the art brand name that we hear from every corner. Is it just a hype?

 - Quality: Liquitex Basics is a student-grade paint, while Liquitex Professional is an artist-grade paint.
 Liquitex Basics has a lower pigment load and is designed for beginners and students, while Liquitex Professional has a higher pigment load and is designed for professional artists.

-- Design: Professional line has white tubes with label “Liquitex Professional” while Basics series has black plastic tubes with transparent belly to show the color.
+- Design: The professional line has white tubes with the label “Liquitex Professional” while the Basics series has black plastic tubes with transparent bellies to show the color.

 - Color range: Liquitex Professional offers a wider range of colors than Liquitex Basics (116 colors vs 72 colors).
 This is because Liquitex Professional uses a wider range of pigments, including some that are more expensive and harder to find.

 - Price: Liquitex Basics is much more affordable than Liquitex Professional.
 This makes it a good choice for beginners or those on a budget.
-For ex., Basics set of 12x22ml costs around $30, while the same Professional paint set costs around $43.
+For ex., a basic set of 12x22ml costs around $30, while the same Professional paint set costs around $43.

-- Toxicity: Professional line has a cadmium-free option for some colors.
+- Toxicity: The professional line has a cadmium-free option for some colors.
 Liquitex Basics line is non-toxic but does contain some harmful elements in safe amounts.

 - Techniques: While both paints can be used for a wide range of acrylic painting techniques, Professional paint will be better for texture and impasto.